wp-media/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload-bg`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 2.0.3 =
+* Bugfix: Prevent incorrect display if JavaScript is disabled
+* Bugfix: Don't apply lazyload on Divi/Extra/Beaver Builder Editor pages
+* Bugfix: Use the correct URL for each iframe when multiple iframes are on the same page
+* Bugfix: Ignore content inside inline script tags to prevent applying lazyload in it

 = 2.0.2 =
 * Bugfix: Fix an error in the compatibility for the AMP plugin